Divyanshnigam/DS-ALGO/README.md

    1. Circular Array based
    2. Linked List based

-   <b>Out of the two Circular Array based iplementation is quite lengthy than the Linked List based implementation.</b>
+   <b>Out of the two Circular Array based implementation is quite lengthier than the Linked List based implementation.</b>